by John Watson (Note 1)

 This industry between 1800-25 became an important one, and had its principal seat on the Thames, in London, and at Northfleet, and during the same period careful investigations were made on cement by General Pasley in England, and Vicat in France.
 It was early seen that the supply of septaria was limited, and considerable anxiety was felt to replace it by some artificial compound, and thus find further supplies of the new and valuable constructive material.
 They succeeded in forming the necessary admixture, but singularly enough, after its calcination, put aside as useless the only portion of it having the necessary properties.
 It remained for a Yorkshire bricklayer to show them that the partially vitrified "clinker" so carefully rejected was the true cement.
 In 1824 he obtained letters patent for "Portland" cement, and he is without doubt the real inventor of the material.
 It is said he stumbled on the discovery in burning some debris on a heap of limestone-clay road sweepings (Note 11).
 The surface of the heap clinkered, and after rain hardened into stone.
 His specification confirms the tradition, for he says: "I take a specific quantity of limestone such as that generally used for making or repairing roads, and I take from the roads after it is reduced to a puddle or powder".

-Aspdin began the manufacture in Wakefield, and his works are still in existence and operation there (Note 12).
+Aspdin began the manufacture in Wakefield, and his works are still in existence and in operation there (Note 12).
 His discovery was then introduced to the Roman cement makers of the Thames by his son William.
 It took root and gradually superseded the older cement.
 William Aspdin came north and started the manufacture on the Tyne about 35 years ago (Note 13), and thence has sprung the entire northern cement industry.
 His business soon passed into other hands (Note 14), more cement works were started on the Tyne, the Wear, and at Hartlepool, and in 1863, the year of the last visit of the British Association to Newcastle, 16,000 tons a year were produced.
 Since then the trade has immensely expanded.
 The present production is 180,000 tons annually (Note 15), an increase of 1,100 per cent. from works now covering over 80 acres, finding employment for a large number of hands, with capital of about £300,000, and using millions of feet of timber for casks, and upwards of 600,000 tons a year of raw materials in the shape of chalk, clay, coke, coals, etc., as well as benefiting largely numerous auxiliary trades.
 It has so far followed the demand, and hence there has been no over-production.
 The visitor will find some excellent examples of the uses of cement in the concrete of the Tyne piers (built of concrete blocks), in the harbour works of the Tees and the Wear and at North Sunderland (monolithic in situ), and a very fine example of monolithic in situ concrete (by J. Watt Sandeman) in the graving docks at Blyth.

 It was thought at one time that cement could be made only from London chalk and Medway clay.
 Chemical analysis and German chemists soon dispelled that illusion.
 The Germans did not rest there, but straightway set about extracting from their own raw materials, in many cases differing widely from the English, the necessary constituents to form Portland cement.
 They succeeded, and have at the same time developed one of the most important industries in the German Empire.
 Their scientific research has had most important results, and well illustrates the value of science to manufactures and trade.
 As soon as it was seen that the mysterious compound was not a mixture of London chalk and Medway clay, but a double silicate of lime and alumina of practically unvarying composition, the matter was taken up in almost every country in Europe, with the result that all over the Continent cement works have come into operation, finding raw materials in various forms, but all attaining in the finished product the necessary chemical composition.